funcool/clojure.jdbc/docs/intro.rst

 License
 -------

-clj.jdbc are writen from scarch and is licensed under Apache 2.0 license:
+clj.jdbc are writen from scratch and is licensed under Apache 2.0 license:

 .. code-block:: text